-I will set up a LexisNexis web course for this class that you have to enroll in by registering on the webcourse.
-Please check the web course by at least Friday, August 14.
-If you are unable to access it, send me an email or, better yet, seek help in the library.
-During the semester I will use the web course to send you emails, make class announcements and post course documents.
+A LexisNexis web course for this class will be set up; you have to enroll in the class by registering on the webcourse.
+Please check the web course by at least Friday, August 9.
+If you are unable to access it, send Professor Molko an email or, better yet, seek help in the library.
+During the semester we will use the web course to send you emails, make class announcements and post course documents.
 You should check the web course regularly during the semester.